 “New treatment approaches based on our discoveries may inhibit the emotional component of fear memory consolidation without affecting the explicit memory formation,” noted Ressler.
 “What’s exciting is that such an approach could prevent the severe emotional reactions that could lead to later development of PTSD.”

-William Carlezon, PhD, chief of McLean’s Basic Neuroscience Division and the director of the Behavioral Genetics Laboratory, pointed out that putting more emphasis on how the brain works rather than studying how drugs work has led to major breakthroughs in our comprehension of psychiatric illness.
+William Carlezon, PhD, chief of McLean’s Center of Excellence in Basic Neuroscience and the director of the Behavioral Genetics Laboratory, pointed out that putting more emphasis on how the brain works rather than studying how drugs work has led to major breakthroughs in our comprehension of psychiatric illness.